prakashsilwal/fraud-detection-project/README.md

 ✅ Completed and evaluated.
 Ready for deployment or integration with real-time systems.

 ## Author
-Prakash Silwal— Data Scientist with 10+ years of experience in anomaly detection, machine learning, and financial analytics.
+Prakash Silwal— Data analyst 5 years of experience in anomaly detection, machine learning, and financial analytics.